-SLAVERY AND HUMAN TRAFFICKING - ANNUAL STATEMENT Customers audits and questionnaires: St. Johns Packaging regularly respond to customer specific self-assessment questionnaires covering modern slavery and ethical trade.
-In 2023 in the UK as part of the Supplier Monitoring Programme the supplier self-assessment questionnaire was extended to include questions on ethical trade.
-Staff training We provide training to all key staff to ensure that they understand the risks of modern slavery and human trafficking infiltrating our business or supply chains and effectively operate our policies and procedures aimed at mitigating this risk.
-In the United Kingdom the Code of ethics and professional conduct is communicated to all new employees and new employees are required to confirm their understanding and acceptance of the Code.
+SLAVERY AND HUMAN TRAFFICKING - ANNUAL STATEMENT

+Customers audits and questionnaires: St. Johns Packaging regularly respond to customer specific self-assessment questionnaires covering modern slavery and ethical trade.
+In 2023 in the UK as part of the Supplier Monitoring Program, the supplier self-assessment questionnaire was extended to include questions on ethical trade.

+Hiring Temporary Foreign Workers in Canada

+Since 2022, we have hired approximately sixty temporary foreign workers to fill our workforce in our Canadian plants through the TFWP10.
+As part of an audit conducted in 2024 by Employment and Social Development Canada (ESDC) to verify our company's compliance with the conditions and commitments of the Immigration and Refugee Protection Regulations (IRPR), we received a letter of compliance confirming our actions meet all the conditions and commitments related to this program.

+Staff training

+We provide training to all key employees to ensure that they understand the risks of modern slavery and human trafficking infiltrating our business or supply chains and effectively operate our policies and procedures aimed at mitigating this risk.

+In the United Kingdom the Code of ethics and professional conduct is communicated to all new employees and they are required to confirm their understanding and acceptance of the Code.
 In addition, key personnel have undertaken Human Rights Awareness Training covering a range of human rights issues the organisation and managers could face including, forced labour, child labour, freedom of association & discrimination.

+Future action

-Future action St. Johns Packaging aims to take further steps in the near future to raise awareness and mitigate the risk of modern slavery within our operations and supply chain such as: - In the UK and Canada all employees will conduct awareness training to help them identify the signs of modern slavery and how to report it. - We will continue the process of risk assessment and extend the use of Supplier Questionnaires to support this process.
-This statement is made in accordance with a resolution of the Board of Directors of St. Johns Packaging Ltd. Signed in Saint-Jean-sur-Richelieu, Québec, Canada, this Marc Leclair President and CEO
+St. Johns Packaging aims to take further steps in the near future to raise awareness and mitigate the risk of modern slavery within our operations and supply chain such as:

+- In Canada all employees will conduct awareness training to help them identify the signs of modern slavery and how to report it. - We will continue the process of risk assessment and extend the use of Supplier Questionnaires to support this process.

+This statement is made in accordance with a resolution of the Board of Directors of St. Johns Packaging Ltd.

+Signed in Saint-Jean-sur-Richelieu, Québec, Canada, this 25th of April, 2025

+Marc Leclair

+President and CE